caouecs/Laravel-Bootstrap3/README.md

     'Breadcrumb'      => 'Caouecs\Bootstrap3\Breadcrumb',
     'Form'            => 'Caouecs\Bootstrap3\Form'

+Since the version 1.2, you must add the service provider :

+    'Caouecs\\Bootstrap3\\Bootstrap3ServiceProvider'

 So, I recommend you use [Package Installer](https://github.com/rtablada/package-installer), Laravel4-Bootstrap3 has a valid provides.json file.
 After installation of Package Installer, just run `php artisan package:install caouecs/bootstrap3` ; the lists of aliases will be up-to-date.

 ### Specific installation